 - an up-to-date resume

-- a one page (maximum) statement of interests outlining your goals for this internship
+- a one page (maximum) statement of interests outlining your goals for this internship.

 - current school transcripts (unofficial transcripts are fine)

-Other informationYou can read more about the genomics and bioinformatics research and activities at the Johns Hopkins University here.
+Other informationYou can read more about the genomics and bioinformatics research and activities at the JHU Center for Computational Biology on our website here.